der-tobi/obsidian-simple-mention/README.md

 ![Filter your mentions](obsidian_filter.gif)

 ## Settings
-You can set:
+You can:
-- the trigger phrase (@)
+- set the trigger phrase (@)
-- the color of the mentions (green)
+- set the color of the mentions (green)
-- the color of your own mentions (deeppink)
+- set the color of your own mentions (deeppink)
-- the name, how you want to mention yourself (Me)
+- set the name, how you want to mention yourself (Me)
+- delete the cache (indexeddb)

 ## Shortcuts
 ### In edit mode